sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 ## Required Components

-- **SidecarTridge TOS Emulator Kit**: This should include the SidecarTridge ROM Emulator Board, the SidecarTridge Atari ST Model Carrier Board, a USB-C cable (Optional), and the RESCUE cable (Optional).
+- **SidecarTridge TOS Emulator Kit**: This should include the SidecarTridge ROM Emulator Board, the SidecarTridge Atari ST Model Carrier Board, a 3 1/2 floppy disk with the SWITCHER.TOS application (optional), a USB-C cable (Optional), and the RESCUE cable (Optional).
 - **3 1/2 inch Floppy Disk**: With the SWITCHER.TOS program for managing TOS versions on the Atari ST. This program can also be downloaded from the SidecarTridge website.
 - **A USB-C cable (not included in the kit)**: for connecting the SidecarTridge TOS emulator to a computer for firmware updates and TOS image transfers.
 - **RESCUE cable (not included in the kit)**: for connecting an external push button to the SidecarTridge TOS emulator to enter rescue mode.